BioInfoAPS/BioInfoAPS.github.io/_episodes/02-slurm.md

 > ## Waiting in bash
 > To halt the execution of commands for certain period of time,
-> `wait` command is used followed by the period of time.
+> `sleep` command is used followed by the period of time.
 {: .tips}

 Change the &lt;email_address&gt; to your email address where you can check email.